-Ranking as one of the more unusual upholstery decisions I’ve seen, the GL350 has a stitched leather dashboard but simulated leather seating, something Mercedes-Benz calls M-B-Tex.
+Ranking as one of the more unusual upholstery decisions I’ve seen, the GL350 has a stitched leather dashboard but simulated leather seating, something Mercedes calls MB-Tex.
 While MB-Tex is remarkably good at emulating the real thing, you have to pay extra to get real leather on the seats — which is incomprehensible in a $60,000-plus luxury SUV.

-While the Mercedes-Benz GL-class provides a commanding view of the road, it’s not a huge climb up into the driver’s seat, which shorter drivers will appreciate.
+While the GL provides a commanding view of the road, it’s not a huge climb up into the driver’s seat, which shorter drivers will appreciate.
 The front bucket seats are large and comfortable, neither too firm nor too soft.

-For a third row, the GL-class’ isn’t bad.
-I was able to sit in the third-row rear-seat, though I had to splay my legs to make them fit.
+For a third row, the GL’s isn’t bad.
+I was able to sit back there, though I had to splay my legs to make them fit.

 As is the case in many large SUVs, despite having room for seven people in its three rows, the GL leaves little room for luggage when all its seats are in use; there’s just 14.3 cubic feet behind the third row.
 There’s some space underneath the cargo floor, but it’s only suitable for smaller things, like jumper cables.

 |Full-Size Luxury SUV Cargo Room Compared (cu. ft.)